-A few years ago, I was at a year-end meeting for a staff-wide company.
-There were probably two hundred people in attendance, and I had been invited to deliver a skill-building presentation for the group.
+A few years ago, I was at a year-end staff meeting for a medium-sized company.
+There were probably five hundred people in attendance, and I had been invited to deliver a skill-building presentation for the group.

 The event was running for the bulk of the day, and it began with a keynote delivered by the CEO.
 The room was unusually low-energy for a group this size, because the group was at the end of an extremely challenging year for the company.